Rehman Malik: Removal from FIA and exile in UK

 In the ending months of 1996, President Farooq Leghari exercised the constitutional option to dismiss his party's own government.
 One of the first acts of President Leghari, after dismissing Prime Minister Benazir Bhutto on 5 November 1996, was to imprison Ghulam Asghar, Director General of the FIA, on non-specified corruption charges.
 Malik, Additional Director General of FIA, was also arrested and remained in prison for one year.
 Later, he also survived assassination attempt.

 Immediately, Malik was terminated from the FIA by Prime Minister Nawaz Sharif in 1997.
 In November 1998, Malik termed the termination of his service by Prime Minister Nawaz Sharif an "act of retaliation" because of the 200-page report, which he had sent to then-President Rafiq Tarar, disclosing large-scale corruption of the Sharif family.
 Malik then flew to London and made a corruption accusation against the Sharif brothers.
 With the dismissal of the government of the PPP, Malik left the country and settled in the United Kingdom, where he set up his own private security firm, DM Digital Network.
 Malik, serving at the capacity as firm's president, established its head office at Manchester.
 Through this firm, he assisted Benazir Bhutto during her exile, and he was her Chief of Security when she returned home in 2007.

 During his nine-year-long exile in England, Malik obtained British citizenship.
 However, he stated that he gave up his British nationality in 2008 before holding public office.
-He was the Founder President of DM Digital Network with head office at Manchester, but he resigned after his appointment as Advisor/Minister to the Prime Minister for the Interior.